1916 Auckland Rugby League season: Round 10

+It was reported during the week that Frank McWhirter and Graham Cook of the Ponsonby team had been killed in action in the war.
+The two had been childhood friends at Ponsonby School before working together at the Auckland Gas Company and playing together for Ponsonby seniors.
+Players wore armbands in their honour and did the same for William Edward Vause (Ponsonby), John Dalrymple Muir (Otahuhu), and Jack Perry (Newton) who had all been killed in France.
+City won the championship with their 14-4 win over Grafton.
+J Duggan, the City hooker was regularly winning the ball from the scrums so their captain Jim Rukutai decided to take McAubrey off the back of their scrum and play him as an extra five eighth to nullify the Grafton backs, Karl Ifwersen, Dougie McGregor, and John McGregor.
+The tactic made the game somewhat less of a spectacle but worked to good effect.
+North Shore received the poor advice that Newton was not sending a team to play them at Devonport and as a result most of the side did not arrive at the ground.
+A side was hurriedly assembiled including several junior grade players and two short spells were played.
+Despite this North Shore still won 14-4.

 Roope Rooster knockout competition

 There were 3,000 spectators in attendance at the Round 1 matches at Victoria Park.
-There were 3,000 in attendance again for the semi final between City Rovers and Ponsonby United, again played at Victoria Park in muddy conditions.
+There were 3,000 in attendance again for the semi-final between City Rovers and Ponsonby United, again played at Victoria Park in muddy conditions.
 As the result was a draw it meant that the teams and Auckland Rugby League had to decide on how to proceed with the competition.
 The eventual decision was for Ponsonby to advance to the final and City Rovers to play Newton in a second semi final.
 City defeated Newton and then in the final they defeated Ponsonby United in front of almost 5,000 spectators.